 \end{itemize}

-With the drastic improvement of the bandwidths and sensitivities of the (sub)millimeter interferometers, we can now achieve the detection at high redshifts not only of CO, the traditional low-density gas tracer, but also the emission of a score of high-excitation and more complex molecules, including some rare isotopologues.
-With the richness of lines detected from these molecules, we are able to understand the physical conditions, structures, and chemical processes of the ISM at high redshifts with a depth of detail that has never been reached before.
-Future high-angular resolution line survey data will further help us to break the degeneracies in the models of gas excitation and ISM chemistry.
+With the drastic improvement of the bandwidths and sensitivities of (sub)millimeter interferometers, at high redshifts, we can now detect not only CO, the traditional low-density gas tracer, but also the emission of a score of high-excitation and more complex molecules, including some rare isotopologs.
+With the richness of lines detected from these molecules, we are able to understand the physical conditions, structures, and chemical processes of the ISM at high redshifts in details never before achieved.
+Future high-angular-resolution line survey data will help us further break the degeneracies in the models of gas excitation and ISM chemistry.

 \begin{acknowledgement} We thank the anonymous referee for many helpful comments and suggestions.
 This work is based on observations carried out under project numbers W15EP, S18DC, and W18EB with the IRAM NOEMA Interferometer.
 IRAM is supported by INSU/CNRS (France), MPG (Germany), and IGN (Spain).
 The authors are grateful to the IRAM staff for their support.
 Chentao Yang and Susanne Aalto acknowledge support from ERC Advanced Grant 789410.
 Chentao Yang gratefully thanks Serena Viti for the enlightening discussions during several conferences.
 Chentao Yang thanks Melanie Krips for her involvement in the observation proposals.
 Chentao Yang is in debt of the insightful discussion with Santiago Del Palacio about X-ray corona emission, as well as the wonderful discussions with Jim Braatz, Dom Pesce, Violette Impellizzeri, Christian Henkel, Elizabeth Humphreys, and Chengyu Kuo on \hto\ masers.
 Chentao Yang also thanks Masatoshi Imanishi and Matus Rybak for the nice discussions.
 EG-A thanks the Spanish MICINN for support under projects PID2019-105552RB-C41 and PID2022-137779OB-C41.
 Kirsten Knudsen acknowledges support from the Swedish Research Council and the Knut and Alice Wallenberg Foundation.
 Rob J. Ivison acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2094 -- 390783311. \\